macs40123-f24/course-materials/README.md

 So, for example, if you have a total score of 82 in the course, you are guaranteed to get, at least, a B (but may potentially get a higher grade if the boundary for a B+ is lowered).

-If you would like to be graded on a Pass/Fail (P/F) basis, send a private message to the course staff on the Ed Discussion forum **before the Final Project is due**.
+**TBD** If you would like to be graded on a Pass/Fail (P/F) basis, send a private message to the course staff on the Ed Discussion forum **before the Final Project is due**.
 A total score of 75 and above in the class will qualify for a "P" in the class.

 ## Participation Expectations
 We expect all students to participate in each class session in person (having read all of the readings listed for the day ahead of class time).
-Your participation grade (10% of your overall grade in the class) will be based on your engagement and completion of in-class activities.
+Your participation grade (15% of your overall grade in the class) will be based on your engagement and completion of in-class activities.

 If, for whatever reason, you cannot attend a class session, send a private message to the course staff **ahead of the class session** on the class Ed Discussion forum.
 We will evaluate these requests on a case-by-case basis and assign an alternative assignment to make up participation credit for the day.

-## Final Project
-For their final project, students will write large-scale computing code that solves a social science research problem of their choosing.
-For instance, students might perform a computationally intensive demographic simulation, or they may choose to collect, analyze, and visualize large social media data, or do something else that employs large-scale computing strategies.
-Students will additionally record a short video presentation about their project.
-Detailed descriptions and grading rubrics for the project and presentation are available [on the Canvas course site.][canvas_url]

-## Late Assignments/Projects
+## Late Submission
 Unexcused Late Assignment/Project Submissions will be penalized 10 percentage points for every hour they are late.
 For example, if an assignment is due on Wednesday at 11:59pm, the following percentage points will be deducted based on the time stamp of the last commit in your private GitHub assignment repository.

 | Example last commit |	Percentage points deducted         |